Graylog2/documentation/pages/enterprise/log_view_widget.rst

 * Create a new Log View widget.
 * Expand your report with additional fields, in the widget.
 * Focus on the widget with an expanded view.
-* Build a chart with Log View data.
+* Build a chart in the widget.
+* Print a report in NDJSON,

 Create Log View Widget
 ----------------------